alfonso-torres/eng84_Highly_Available_app/README.md

 Highly available systems are reliable in the sense that they continue operating even when critical components fail.
 They are also resilient, meaning that they are able to simply handle failure without service disruption or data loss, and seamlessly recover from such failure.

+A highly available application is one that can function properly when one or more of its components fail.
+It does not have a single point of failure, that is, when one component fails, the application can still deliver correct results.

 ### Diagram 1

 ![vault](./DIAGRAM.png)

+AWS scalability with load balancing

 ### Diagram 2